-In this unit students explore reproduction, inheritance and the impact this has on They species diversity. apply their understanding of chromosomes to explain the process of meiosis.
-Students consider how the relationship between genes, the environment and epigenetic factors influence phenotypic expression.
+In this unit students explore reproduction, inheritance and the impact this has on species diversity.
+They apply understanding of chromosomes to explain the process of meiosis.
+Students consider how the relationship between genes, the environment and epigenetic influence phenotypic expression.
 They explain the inheritance of characteristics, analyse patterns of inheritance, interpret pedigree charts and predict outcomes of genetic crosses.

 Students analyse asexual and sexual reproductive strategies, including the use of reproductive cloning technologies.
-They explore adaptations that enhance an organism's survival and the interdependences between species.
-A key focus is on how keystone species and top predators structure and maintain the distribution, density and size of а population.
-They also consider the contributions of Aboriginal and Torres Strait Islander knowledge and perspectives in understanding the survival of organisms in Australian ecosystems.
+They explore adaptations that enhance an organism's survival and interdependences between species.
+A key focus is on how keystone species and top predators structure and maintain the distribution. density and size of a population.
+They also consider contributions of Aboriginal and Torres Strait Islander knowledge and perspectives in understanding the survival of organisms in Australian ecosystems.